![]() |

 "Evelyn was instrumental in the fundraising for the beautiful non-denominational Chapel constructed at Camp David during the Reagan Administration.
 Evelyn delights in relating the history of the Chapel, discussing its design and recalling the marvelous dedication ceremony that she was able to attend.
 She even owns some of the stained glass used in the Chapel. "

 The chapel bell is from the USS Endicott, a Navy destroyer launched around the same time that President Roosevelt established Camp David (which he originally named "Shangri-La").
-The pipe organ has two keyboards and 827 pipes ranging in size from 6 inches to 20 feet tall.
-The organ was built by the Moller Pipe Organ Company of Hagerstown, MD.

-| President Bush at the dedication service of the new Camp David chapel - April 1991 |
+President Bush at the dedication service of the new Camp David chapel - April 1991 |

 In 1992, the first wedding ceremony was performed at the chapel when Dorothy Bush LeBlond exchanged vows with Bobby Koch.